hawk/lux/doc/lux.md

 test is either conforming to or diverging from the expected behavior.
 A Lux script may also end with an **error**, if the Lux engine encountered some problem, and could not determine whether the system under test conforms or not.
+A syntax error in the Lux script is an error, not a failure.

 A Lux script consists of a sequence of instructions, mostly `send` and `expect` operations, read in sequence from top to bottom.
 The test case **succeed**s if all statements in the script are executed (or if an optional success criteria matched).
-The test case **fail**s if there is a `expect` operation that does not match within a given time (or if an optional failure criteria matches).
+The test case **fail**s if there is an `expect` operation not matching within a given time (or if an optional failure criteria matches).

 Each test case should not depend on other test cases being executed before (for example preparing something) or after (to clean up).